w3cping/blog-posts/adding-permissions.md

 4. What is the duration and persistence of your permission?

    Different user agents may handle persisting permission in different ways.
-Considering duration and persistence ahead of time are useful, though.
-As user attitudes and conditions will change, limited duration or expiration may be important.
+Considering duration and persistence ahead of time is useful, though.
+Since user attitudes and conditions will change, limited duration or expiration may be important.

    If a permission is requested for some future, ongoing or recurring functionality, then additional features are typically necessary for *accountability*, specifically:

    * transparency: notice for ongoing, background or not-just-in-time actions can be challenging, but ambient notice and asynchronous notice are some options.
 Without that notice, a user who granted permission in the past and forgot (or someone else granted the permission on their device, or a device had multiple users, or the user previously made a decision in a different context) will not have effective means to update their choices.